HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeCellandNodeName.md

 ## Introduction

-HCL Digital Experience (Portal Server) is based on IBM WebSphere Application Server.
+HCL Digital Experience is based on IBM WebSphere Application Server.
 When the product is installed, by default a "wp_profile" will be created with a cell- and node name.
 In some situations it is required to change the cell name and node name after installation.
 This document provides detailed instructions that can be used to change these names.

 ## Instructions

-In order to change the cell name and node name in a standalone Portal server environment the following steps can be used:
+In order to change the cell name and node name in a standalone Digital Experience environment the following steps can be used:

-1) Open the command line window and go to <WAS_HOME>/profiles/<profile_name>/bin directory.
+1) Open the command line window and go to `<WAS_HOME>/profiles/<profile_name>/bin` directory.

 2) Run wsadmin command in non connected mode as shown below.